KurzGedanke/Imgur-URL/README.md

 ```

 Please note that you have to create the folder by yourself.
-## How to use in your own project:
+## How to use it in your own project:
 Enter:

 ```bash